TheCraftOfCode/Rock-Paper-Scissor/README.md

-# Rock-Paper-Scissor
+# Rock-Paper-scissor
-This repository contains a rock paper scissor game built using javascript.
+This is a man Vs Computer Rock paper scissor game made using javascript during the odin project